ICGNU3/rhiz-prototype/replit.md

 - **Logging**: Debug-level logging for development, configurable for production

 ## Recent Changes
+- **June 27, 2025**: Final Platform Rebrand to "Rhiz" completed
+  - Successfully rebranded platform from OuRhizome to just "Rhiz" across all user-facing elements
+  - Updated landing page title, navigation branding, and logo alt text to "Rhiz"
+  - Modernized email service branding from "OuRhizome" to "Rhiz" in all templates and subjects
+  - Updated all documentation files (replit.md, LAUNCH_READY.md, PRODUCTION_CHECKLIST.md) to reflect new branding
+  - Maintained all technical functionality while simplifying brand presentation
+  - Clean, memorable, and professional brand identity established: "Rhiz"

 - **June 27, 2025**: Launch Preparation and Hero Section Updates completed
   - Updated hero section "AI-Powered Goal Matching" to "Intent Sync" for cleaner messaging
   - Changed example goal from hiring to fundraising: "Need to raise a $250k angel round"